AMSteffensen/MergeConflicts/readme.md

 The user AMSteffensen writes some story in this readme file.

-Then another user is gonna come here and write something, and make changes to this file that is gonna cause a merge conflict.
+Then another user is gonna come here and write something, and make changes this line into something else.
+Here i am casuing this conflict! to this file that is gonna cause a merge conflict.